Teddies1/landing-page/README.md

-# landing-page for Odin Project
+# This is my Landing Page project for the Odin Project!

+This webpage is written in HTML and styled with CSS and flexbox!

 background image taken from: https://unsplash.com/photos/the-sun-is-shining-through-the-clouds-over-the-desert-bd0Sgi0ThMw?utm_content=creditShareLink&utm_medium=referral&utm_source=unsplash